-1. The following information must be recorded in a Record of Decision on an application for municipal planning approval -

-(a) the details of the application, including -

-(i) the nature of the application;

-(ii) the property descriptions of the properties involved, unless the application is an application for a general land use scheme amendment; and

-(iii) the application number;

-(b) its decision;

-(c) the conditions subject to which the application was approved, if it was approved subject to conditions, including -

-(i) which conditions must be complied with before the erection of a structure on the land or the use of the land in accordance with the approval;

-(ii) which conditions must be complied with before the construction of a building on the land;

-(iii) which conditions must be complied with before occupation of the land;

-(iv) which conditions must be complied with before the land may be registered in separate ownership; and

-(v) which conditions must be registered against the land;

-- (d) if the Surveyor-General must - - (i) approve a general plan or a diagram for the subdivision or consolidation of the land; - (ii) if the Surveyor-General must approve a property - - (aa) as a farm, including a portion or a remainder of a farm; - (bb) as a subdivision of land that is not a farm; or - (cc) as an erf in a township; - (e) the reasons for its decision; - (f) the reasons for the changes, if changes were made to an application by an applicant or the Municipality;

-(g) the particulars of the public consultation process, including -

-(i) if public consultation was required for the application;

-(ii) if notice of the application in a newspaper was required, the name of the newspaper in which the notice was published and the date on which it was published;

-(ii) if a public meeting was held to inform the public of an application, and the date of the meeting;

-(iii) if a site inspection was held, and the date of the site inspection;

-(v) if a public hearing was held, and the date of the public hearing;

-(h) if any comments were received in response to an invitation to comment on the application -

-(i) the closing date to lodge a memorandum of appeal;

-(ii) that a summary of the rights and obligations of appellants can be obtained from the Municipal Planning Appeal Authority Registrar;

-- (iii) the name and contact details of - - (aa) the applicant; - (bb) the Municipal Planning Appeal Authority Registrar; - (cc) a person at the Municipality on whom a memorandum of appeal, request for the late lodging of - an appeal or a responding memorandum of appeal may be served; and - (i) the effective date of the Municipality's decision.
+- 1. The following information must be recorded in a Record of Decision on an application for municipal planning approval- - (a) the details of the application, including- - (i) the nature of the application; - (ii) the property descriptions of the properties involved, unless the application is an application for a general land use scheme amendment; and - (iii) the application number; - (b) its decision; - (c) the conditions subject to which the application was approved, if it was approved subject to conditions, including- - (i) which conditions must be complied with before the erection of a structure on the land or the use of the land in accordance with the approval; - (ii) which conditions must be complied with before the construction of a building on the land; - (iii) which conditions must be complied with before occupation of the land; - (iv) which conditions must be complied with before the land may be registered in separate ownership; and - (v) which conditions must be registered against the land; - (d) if the approval is subject to payment of a development charge contemplated in section 60(1)- - (i) the amount of the development charge; and - (ii) who must pay the development charge, how it must be paid and by when; - (e) if the Surveyor-General must- - (i) approve a general plan or a diagram for the subdivision or consolidation of the land; - (ii) if the Surveyor-General must approve a property- - (aa) as a farm, including a portion or a remainder of a farm; - (bb) as a subdivision of land that is not a farm; or - (cc) as an erf in a township; - (f) the reasons for its decision; - (g) the reasons for the changes, if changes were made to an application by an applicant or the Municipality; - (h) the particulars of the public consultation process, including- - (i) if public consultation was required for the application; - (ii) if notice of the application in a newspaper was required, the name of the newspaper in which the notice was published and the date on which it was published; - (ii) if a public meeting was held to inform the public of an application, and the date of the meeting; - (iii) if a site inspection was held, and the date of the site inspection; - (v) if a hearing was held, and the date of the hearing; - (i) if any comments were received in response to an invitation to comment on the application- - (i) the closing date to lodge a memorandum of appeal; - (ii) that a summary of the rights and obligations of appellants can be obtained from the Municipal Planning Appeal Authority Registrar; - (iii) the name and contact details of- - (aa) the applicant; - (bb) the Municipal Planning Appeal Authority Registrar; - (cc) a person at the Municipality on whom a memorandum of appeal, request for the late lodging of an appeal or a responding memorandum of appeal may be served;

+- (j) the approved layout plan, if applicable; - (k) the approved service agreement, if applicable; - (I) the approved phasing plan, if applicable; - (m) the date of the Municipality's decision.

-SCHEDULE 10 APPEAL PROCESS (Section 76(1))
+SCHEDULE 10 APPEAL PROCESS (Section 83(1))